November 4, 2025 (21d ago) — last updated November 9, 2025 (16d ago)

 Cognitive shortcuts and bias

-The brain uses cognitive shortcuts to reduce decision load.
-Those shortcuts are helpful but can lock you into repeating mistakes.
-Biases like confirmation bias or the sunk cost fallacy make it easier to justify old behaviors than to try something new.
+The brain uses shortcuts to reduce decision load.
+Those shortcuts help, but they can also lock us into repeating mistakes.
+Common traps include:

 Becoming the architect of your future